 This detailed, just-in-time approach to workforce management benefits customers in a clear way through better service and a more seamless omnichannel experience, but it also benefits employees.
 Overtime and absenteeism can be better managed to not only control costs, but also to lessen the strain on associates and offer fair schedules.
 All this helps to create higher engagement, better customer service, and increased sales.

-As the associate role continues to evolve, finding the right approach to talent management is key.
-Delivering a great omnichannel experience means being ready and able to prepare the workforce for continued industry disruption, as well as changing consumer behaviors.
-Retailers need to have the right technology to support skills training, align associates’ work to business goals, manage location performance against those goals, and guide associates toward interesting career paths.
+As the associate role continues to evolve, finding the right approach to talent management is essential for retaining your best people.
+Delivering a great, unified retail commerce experience means being ready and able to prepare the workforce for continued industry disruption, as well as changing consumer behaviors.
+Retailers need to have the right technology to support skills training, align associates’ work to business goals, manage location performance against those goals, and guide associates toward interesting career opportunities.

 Employee learning and development is also an important influence on retention.
-LinkedIn found that 94% of employees would stay at a company longer if it offered learning opportunities.
+The latest Pulse of Talent Survey also found that 84% of respondents said that having a clear career path makes them more loyal to their employer.
 And while the importance of retention is sometimes overlooked in the retail sector, losing associates – especially top-performing ones – comes at a cost.